 Can medication make me feel worse?

-- Crisis resolution and home treatment (CRHT) teams who can support you at your home during a mental health crisis.
+- Crisis resolution and home treatment (CRHT) teams can support you if you have a mental health crisis outside of hospital.
+They're often called 'crisis teams' for short, although your local service may have a different name.
 See our page on crisis teams for more information.

-- Local support services which may offer day services, drop-in sessions, counselling or issue-specific support.
-Many local branches of the Samaritans offer walk in face-to-face support.
+- Local support services may offer day services, drop-in sessions, counselling or issue-specific support.
+Many local branches of the Samaritans offer walk-in, face-to-face support.
 See our page on day services for more information about how to find and access local support services.